1ib/retry/README.md

     // the method will retry.
     @limit(3, ({ needRetry }: Result | Error) => needRetry)
     foo() {
-        // This method can return any value or throw an error.
+        // This method can return a `Result` or throw an error.
     }
 }
 ```